Fosstrak/fosstrak-fc/fc/trunk/fc-client/src/main/resources/README.txt

 1. Unpack fc-client-VERSION-bin-with-deps.zip.

-2. Optionally change the properties files ALEClient.properties to set the endpoint of the ALE webservice to which you want to connect and the log4j.properties.
+2. Optionally change the properties files client.properties to set the endpoint of the ALE webservice to which you want to connect and the log4j.properties.